-Connecticut Technical High School System's Facilities Management course breakdown by grade.
+Connecticut Technical Education and Career System's Facilities Management course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Facilities Management

 Introduction to Basic Carpentry, Electrical, HVAC and Plumbing